lstipi/sailing-school-P1/README.md

 ## Manual Testing

-Tested most of the features myself on either emulators or phones, and most of the things work as inteded, besides the form defect mentioned above.
+Tested most of the features myself on either emulators or phones, and most of the things work as intended, besides the form defect mentioned above.

 ### Homepage

 - [x] All navigation points go where they should
-- [x] All footer links open new tabs because they are not in the website
+- [x] All footer links open new tabs because they are not on the website
 - [x] No console errors
 - [x] Looks nice on tablets
 - [x] Looks nice on desktops